NaveenSooriya/HR-Analytical-Dashboard/README.md

  Source: IBM Annual Report 2021, page 62 Figure 2: IBM net Income IBM's net profit increased from $5.59 billion in 2020 to $5.74 billion in 2021.
 Up until 2013, net income had been increasing continuously.
 The business hasn't performed consistently well since then.
 A portion of this can be attributable to the rapidly evolving market environment.
 Following an industry-wide digital revolution, IBM is altering its business strategy to focus more on providing smart solutions and cloud platforms than just hardware, software, and services.
 In 2016 IBM reorganised its software portfolio and modified its segment reporting to reflect this shift in strategy.

- Source: IT Services 25 - 2021, page 13
-Figure 3: Ranking of IT services companies worldwide The most valued supplier of IT services globally in 2020, according to Figure 3, is Accenture, which has a brand value of roughly 26 billion dollars, followed by IBM and TCS.
+The most valued supplier of IT services globally in 2020, according to Figure 3, is Accenture, which has a brand value of roughly 26 billion dollars, followed by IBM and TCS.

   <img width="815" alt="Screenshot 2023-06-17 at 15 03 51" src="https://github.com/NaveenSooriya/HR-Analytical-Dashboard/assets/98401606/ba37dc5c-4c6a-4a66-ae0f-8ce3ba51fac5">

-Source: IBM Annual Report 2021, page 17 Figure 4: IBM number of employees worldwide According to number 4, the American technology company IBM employed more than 282,000 people globally in 2021.
+Source: IBM Annual Report 2021, page 17 Figure 4: IBM number of employees worldwide

+According to number 4, the American technology company IBM employed more than 282,000 people globally in 2021.
 IBM has been facing declining revenues and is working to change its business strategy therefore, which might account for the decline in the number of current employees.
 The challenges that IBM is up against are not dissimilar to those that are encountered by a great number of other businesses operating in the unpredictable and uncertain economic and social atmosphere in which modern multinational enterprises are required to do business.
 There is a strong desire among the leadership teams of a company that has such a heavy reliance on human, knowledge, and intellectual capital to learn more about the workforce and how they can be mobilised through HR activities to boost the organization's productivity and performance.
 This desire comes from the fact that the workforce is the most important asset the company has.

 The company has a strong HR department and a good handle on its finances.
 Also, the company gets its business solutions from the top corporate portfolios of consulting, service delivery and implementation, enterprise software, and systems.
 Due to the unpredictability of the industry, the business knows it needs to set up effective, effective, and competent human resources in order to provide clients with quality goods and services.
 In a competitive world where things change quickly, efficient and effective human capital is one of the main keys to success
 In reality, the company's human resources are in line with its business plan (Mellow, 2011).
 Also, the firm's human resource strategies focus on making connections between the organization's broad tactical goals and the whole process of putting them into action.